Selected Technique:

 Menard Canada Solution

-After the soils were locally excavated, they were replaced with MG112 sand at the foundations and in a pattern under the slab.
-Dynamic compaction was carried out using a high-energy 4-stage crawler crane.
+After the soils were locally excavated, they were replaced with MG112 sand at the foundations and in a grid pattern under the slab.
+Dynamic compaction was carried out using a high-energy crawler crane in four phases.
 The drop height was adjusted close to the gas line.

 The CPT tests made it possible to verify that the required bearing capacity of 150 kPa for the foundations and 25 kPa for the slab as well as differential and maximum settlements of 19mm and 25mm respectively.